Conflict Resolution Skills

 Building the Skills That Can Turn Conflicts into Opportunities

 Conflict is a normal part of any healthy relationship.
 After all, two people can’t be expected to agree on everything, all the time.
-Learning how to deal with conflict—rather than avoiding it—is crucial.
+The key is not to avoid conflict but to learn how to resolve it in a healthy way.
 When conflict is mismanaged, it can cause great harm to a relationship, but when handled in a respectful, positive way, conflict provides an opportunity to strengthen the bond between two people.
-By learning these skills for conflict resolution, you can keep your personal and professional relationships strong and growing.
+Whatever the cause of disagreements and disputes, by learning these skills for conflict resolution, you can keep your personal and professional relationships strong and growing.

 What causes conflict?